 HRT and BHRT differ in four simple ways: the goal of therapy, preparation, care during treatment and accessibility.

 In the goal of therapy, HRT is for the quick relief of symptoms and disease prevention.
-BHRT balances hormones and improves quality of life.
+BHRT balances hormones and improves the quality of life.

 For the preparation, HRT is commercially prepared.
 For this reason, hormones are in standard doses.
 BHRT is given in individualized doses according to your needs.
-But it’s worth mentioning that there are bioidentical hormones which are also commercially prepared.
+But it’s worth mentioning that there are bioidentical hormones that are also commercially prepared.